htjb/tension-networks/README.md

 When I train the classifier I get the following confusion matrix for 1000 test samples.
-Seems the network isn't very good at recognising when the data sets are not in tension which is where we need it to be performing well.
+Seems the network isn't very good at recognising when the data sets are not in tension which is where we need it to be performing well otherwise we cannot trust the predicted distribution for R.
 Here confused is any value of $R$ between 0.25 and 0.75.
 Otherwise prediction is correct or wrong.